Mohs Micrographic Surgery

 Step 1: Anesthesia

 The tumor site is locally infused with anesthesia to completely numb the tissue.
 General anesthesia is not required for Mohs micrographic surgery.

 Step 2: Stage I - Removal of visible tumor

 Once the skin has been completely numbed, the tumor is gently scraped with a curette, a semi-sharp, scoop-shaped instrument.
 This helps define the clinical margin between tumor cells and healthy tissue.
 The first thin, saucer-shaped "layer" of tissue is then surgically removed by the Mohs surgeon.
 An electric needle may be used to stop the bleeding.
 This process takes approximately 10-20 minutes.

 Once a "layer" of tissue has been removed, a "map" or drawing of the tissue and its orientation to local landmarks (e.g. nose, cheek, etc) is made to serve as a guide to the precise location of the tumor.
 The tissue is labeled and color-coded to correlate with its position on the map.
 The tissue sections are processed and then examined by the surgeon to thoroughly evaluate for evidence of remaining cancer cells.
 It takes approximately 60 minutes to process, stain and examine a tissue section.
 During this processing period, your wound will be bandaged and you may leave the operative suite.

 Step 4: Additional stages - Ensuring all cancer cells are removed

-This selective removal of tumor allows for preservation of as much of the surrounding normal tissue as possible.
-Because this systematic microscopic search reveals the roots of the skin cancer, Mohs surgery offers the highest chance for complete removal of the cancer while sparing the normal tissue.
+This selective removal of tumors allows for the preservation of as much of the surrounding normal tissue as possible.
+Because this systematic microscopic search reveals the roots of the skin cancer, Mohs surgery offers the highest chance for complete removal of cancer while sparing the normal tissue.
 Cure rates typically exceed 99% for new cancers, and 95% for recurrent cancers.